Update: When can regulation be used to amend provisions of a proclamation? አዋጅን በደንብ ወይም በመመሪያ ማሻሻል ይቻላል?

-Since posting this few days ago my attention were brought to a Comment that was posted on facebook.
+Since posting this a few days ago my attention was brought to a Comment that was posted on Facebook.
 Since I have deactivated my account, the editor of the website copied and sent me the Comment.
 The Comment is by Abadir Ibrahim who wrote:

 This is an interesting but incomplete work.
 The author does not try that hard to find counterarguments.
 Simple examples of counterarguments could be –